 Top-level domain | .kh |

-History of the Cambodian Flag
+History of the Cambodian flag

 The current flag of Cambodia was officially adopted on June 29, 1993, following the restoration of the country's monarchy and the end of the United Nations Transitional Authority in Cambodia (UNTAC) period.
 However, the flag's design has roots dating back to 1948 when Cambodia gained semi-autonomy from France.
 The flag has undergone several changes throughout Cambodia's tumultuous history, reflecting the nation's political shifts and struggles for independence.

-Symbolism and Design of the Cambodian Flag
+Symbolism and design of the Cambodian flag

 The Cambodian flag is rich in symbolism, each element carefully chosen to represent aspects of the nation's history, culture, and aspirations.
 The three horizontal bands of blue, red, and blue symbolize key values and characteristics of the Cambodian people: